DD2480-group16/lab2CI_Server/README.md

 Parsing the request body, runCommand(), and cloning and branching of the repo into testRepo for building and testing.
 Wrote tests for helper functions.

 #### Fredrik Svanholm:
+Made the server properly run, and test builds after cloning the branch and formatted comprehensive server output based on the results.

 #### Nicolas Wittmann
 Creating the readme skeleton, adding the description on how to run the programm and the way of working.